-Following the tricky 8th, ringed by numerous bunkers, comes Hull's number 1 stroke hole named West Ella.
-With out of bounds on the right, players must keep their ball left down the sloping fairway, which sweeps downhill in a gentle dogleg around a large copse of trees, before facing a long uphill second to a two tiered green.
+Following the our re-modelled 8th, comes Hull's number 1 stroke hole named West Ella.,with out of bounds on the right, players must keep their ball left down the sloping fairway, which sweeps downhill in a gentle dogleg around a large copse of trees, before facing a long uphill second to a two tiered green.
 A par 4 here is a rare feat.

-A downhill driveable par 4 with a picturesque pond eating into the front and right of the green makes this the ultimate risk and reward hole.
+A downhill driveable par 4 with a picturesque pond guarding the front and right of the green makes this the ultimate risk and reward hole.
 Mid irons off the tee usually only leave a wedge in, but those who take the driver can expect an eagle putt, a watery grave or, worse still, three off the tee with out of bounds hugging the right side of the fairway.
-You could, of course, admire the beautiful fountains donated by the Hull Golf Club Seniors Section!
+You could, of course reflect on your round by the beautiful fountain donated by the Hull Golf Club Seniors Section!

 To complete the dream round, the final challenge is to par the tough 17th and 18th.

 An uphill tee shot to the marker post leaves a tighter second to the brow of the hill or beyond.

 A dip in front of the green can leave an awkward pitch to a raised green which slopes back to front.

 A spectacular view of the Humber Bridge from the tee belies the difficulty of this downhill par 4.

 The second shot is played across a valley to a raised green guarded by a severe step.